samsonos/php_fs/readme.md

 }
 ```

-All other SamsonPHP modules uses this file service approach
+> All other SamsonPHP modules must and use this file service approach when working with files.